Boise Insulation Contractors: 2026 Costs & Free Quotes

 Licensing and registration

 Idaho requires contractors to register with the Idaho Contractors Board for projects valued at $2,000 or more.
-While Idaho does not have a specialty insulation license, registered contractors must carry general liability insurance.
+While Idaho has no specialty insulation license, registered contractors must carry general liability insurance and workers’ compensation if they have employees.

 Insurance and bonding

-Questions to ask
+Questions to ask before hiring

 - Are you registered with the Idaho Contractors Board?
+What is your registration number?

-- Do you carry liability insurance and workers’ compensation?
+- Do you carry general liability and workers’ compensation insurance?

 - What warranty do you provide on materials and labor?